Hungary sounds the alarm about new front in EU's migrant crisis

 Arpad Szep, a director at the Hungarian government's immigration office, said of the 60,000 applications for asylum this year, more than 50,000 cases were dropped because the applicants had disappeared.

-"A significant number of them don't arrive at the reception centers, so we assume that they leave the country within 24 hours of submitting the asylum application," he said.
+"A significant number of them don't arrive at the reception centres, so we assume that they leave the country within 24 hours of submitting the asylum application," he said.

 For most of the migrants who pass the time by trudging to the Tesco store from their camp in Bicske, the town was just a stopping-off point.